jmriebold/sqs-prometheus-exporter/README.md

 ## Use

 The SQS Prometheus Exporter can be run using the [Docker image](https://github.com/jmriebold/sqs-prometheus-exporter/pkgs/container/sqs-prometheus-exporter) with either the [docker-compose file](docker-compose.yml) or the [Helm chart](chart).
 To use the Helm chart, execute `helm install sqs-prometheus-exporter oci://ghcr.io/jmriebold/charts/sqs-prometheus-exporter`.
+It can be also configured to run as a service under systemd control - please check the `conf/systemd` folder content as an example.

 ### Configuration